didclab/CClient/getting-started.md

 Overview
 --------

-One Data Share provides a uniform interface for accessing and transfering files between different otherwise incompatible endpoints.
+One Data Share provides a uniform interface for accessing and transfering files between different endpoints.
 The SDK allows users to:
 - Register endpoints with One Data Share.
-- View registered endpoints.
+- See which endpoints are registered.
 - View contents of endpoints.
 - Create directories on endpoints.
 - Remove files and directories from endpoints.
 - Directly download files from endpoints.
 - Efficiently transfer files between endpoints.
-- View status of ongoing transfers.
+- Monitor status of ongoing transfers.

 Including the header file `onedatashare.h` will import all other headers required to use the SDK.
 This is the recommended approach, although including each header file individually is also supported.